leonardonmariano/leonardonmariano/README.md

 💻 Junior Web & Systems Developer
 🎓 Technical Degree in Systems Analysis and Development (ADS)
-🚀 Currently working on projects as a Junior Developer
+🚀 Currently working on projects as a Junior Developer.
 🏆 State Robotics Champion – IT & Innovation
 📱 Experience with FlutterFlow for low-code mobile app development.